SharanPai93/ACSL-Contest-4-2023-Visual-Code/README.md

 #### Constraints
 The arrows will only be placed in the outermost ring of rectangles on the graph, and if a tie occurs betweeen arrows, choose the minimum answer.
 This is further explained in the code via comments.
 Answers will be formatted in the form abX, where a is the row number, b is the column number, and X is the type of the arrow.
+### About the code
+This code uses the module time.
+The only use case for this module is the time.sleep(x), where the code pauses for x seconds.
+This is used primarily for the users content in being able to read the text before it changes to something different.
+Therefore, it can be classified as redundant, and if need be, deleted.